 Some of Lovell’s earlier works are inspired by Hieronymus Bosch, and the mood of his fantastic images filled with horrors and comical figures can now be discovered in the Studio, too.
 Composed of surprising associations and juxtapositions, the exhibition brings to mind the legendary Atlantis, Grimm’s Fairy Tales or the cabinets of curiosity created by Renaissance collectors.
 In Lovell’s inimitable style, the exhibition combines beauty and horror, primitive and high culture as well as pleasure and revulsion in a way that calls us with irresistible power.

 Tilda Lovell (b.
 1972 Mölndal, Sweden) graduated from the Department of Sculpture at the Hovedskou art school in Gothenburg in 1998, and earned a Master’s degree in Fine Art from the Royal Swedish Academy of Fine Arts in Stockholm 2003.
 She currently lives and works in Hälsingland och Stockholm.
 Lovell has exhibited her work extensively is Swedish museums and galleries and has created several public commissions.
 She has work in many collections including art museums in Malmö and Gothenburg.
 In Finland Lovell’s work was previously featured in the Turku Biennale in 2013.

-This exhibition is supported by TAIKE, AVEK, Aalto University and the Ministry of Education and Culture.
+This exhibition is generously supported by the Ministry of Education and Culture.